 For any eCommerce site selling limited edition items, product scalping attacks represent a serious threat.
 There is a wealth of tools at the disposal of attackers, enabling them to monitor and purchase entire releases of limited stock.

-Due to their aggressive nature, these attacks pose a serious threat to a site's availability while leaving loyal customers frustrated when stock goes up for sale elsewhere, for a much larger price tag.
+Due to their aggressive nature, these attacks pose a serious threat to a site’s availability while leaving loyal customers frustrated when the stock goes up for sale elsewhere, for a much larger price tag.